HEP-KBFI/ml-tau-reco/README.md

 ./scripts/run-env.sh python3 src/calculate_metrics.py
 ```

-# Refferences and additional documentation
+# References and additional documentation

-The code in this repo was used in the context of the paper "Identification of hadronic tau decays with neural-network architectures developed for jet-flavour tagging" containing more on the idividual algorithms implemented in this repo.
-The paper can be found in as a preprint [here](https://arxiv.org/abs/2307.07747).
+The code in this repo was used in the context of the paper "Tau lepton identification and reconstruction: a new frontier for jet-tagging ML algorithms" containing more on the individual algorithms implemented in this repo.
+The paper can be found as a preprint [here](https://arxiv.org/abs/2307.07747).

-Our implementaton of tau lepton impact parameters using the Key4HEP format is documented in [impactparameters/impact.pdf](impactparameters/impact.pdf)
+Our implementation of tau lepton impact parameters using the Key4HEP format is documented in [impactparameters/impact.pdf](impactparameters/impact.pdf)